 Is there any special equipment required to compete in Masters’ racing?

 The only requirement, along with the usual ski equipment, is to have an approved race helmet.
 Soft sided helmets are NOT acceptable for any GS, Super G, or downhill events in Masters’ racing.
 Once you familiarize yourself with Masters’ racing, you can determine what equipment changes you’d like to make to meet your goals—if any.
-Note: FIS is introducing new helmet rules for the 2014/15 season so if you intend racing outside of Canada, and in the market for a new helmet, then best to purchase a FIS compliant helmet.
+Note: FIS is introducing new helmet rules in 2014/15 so if you intend racing outside of Canada then it is best to purchase a FIS compliant helmet.

 How would I find out about Masters’ racing news in Ontario or across Canada?

 The best way is to visit the Masters’ section on the Alpine Canada website or go directly to ACAMastersMail.com and subscribe to our national database.
 As an Ontario subscriber, you will automatically be emailed any Ontario relevant information, the monthly Ontario Masters’ newsletter and any information about Masters’ racing across Canada.